- Visiting Us

 - Garden Gloves

 - Our Range

-Bone meal is an ideal fertilizer when you plant, a handful mixed well with compost in the planting hole is ideal and will help while the plant is getting established as it is great at promoting root growth.
+Bone meal is an ideal fertiliser when gardening in October.
+A handful mixed well with compost in the planting hole is ideal and will help while the plant is getting established as it is great at promoting root growth.

 Herbaceous borders should receive your attention this month.
 Most herbaceous perennials need dividing every three to five years to retain their vigour.
 The best method is to carefully lift the plant and chop through the centre of the clump using either a spade or with two forks back to back.
 Select healthy vigorous sections to replant in your chosen spot.
 The soil does need to be moist and the newly divided clump needs to be kept watered.
 Late flowering varieties and grasses are best divided in spring.